-(providing the respective addressees exist).
+5. Implement Implementation after information has been provided in good time (providing the respective addressees exist).
 II.
-Obligations of the target 1.
-Check whether 1.1. the deal implies the acquisition of control over the company; 1.2. an economic committee (EC) or, if not, a joint works council or at least a works council (WC) has been established at the target; 1.3. an executive committee exists at the target; 1.4. merely a share deal is intended, or the deal is to be combined with an operational change to a business unit ('Betrieb') of the target.
-2. Prepare the following in draft form: 2.1. information for the attention of the EC (and/or WC), assuming Points1.1 and 1.2, above, apply.
+Obligations of the target whether: 1.
+Check 1.1. the deal implies the acquisition of control over the company; 1.2. an economic committee (EC) or, if not, a (joint) works council (WC) has been established at the target; 1.3. an executive committee exists at the target; 1.4. merely a share deal is intended, or the deal is to be combined with an operational change to a business unit ('Betrieb') of the target.
+2. Prepare the following in draft form: 2.1. information for the attention of the EC and/or WC, assuming Points 1.1 and 1.2, above, apply.
 If neither an EC nor a WC exists, it is not necessary to inform employees and/or employee representative bodies.
-2.2.
-Additional documents if changes are to be made to a business unit as described in Point 1.4, above (for details, see B., Asset Deal).
-3. Inform / Notify Inform the EC (or WC) and executive committee.
-The Information has to be provided in good time, i.e. prior to a final decision on the acquisition being made.
+2.2. additional documents if changes are to be made to a business unit as described in Point 1.4, above (for details, see Section B. Asset Deal).
+Inform the EC/WC/executive committee, subject to its existence and assuming 3.
+Inform/Notify that Points 2.1 and/or 2.2 above apply.
+The information has to be provided in good time, i.e. prior to a final decision on the acquisition being made.
 4. Consult If the deal is linked to an operational change to a business unit, it may be necessary to observe consultation requirements (see comments in Section B., Asset Deal).
 The transaction itself is not subject to the consent or advice of an EC/WC/executive committee.
 Further, a failure to inform such bodies can neither delay the transaction nor render it ineffective.
-Despite this, non-involvement constitutes an administrative offence punishable by a fine up to \notin 10,000.00.
-5. Implement In accordance with Points 14., above.
+Despite this, non-involvement constitutes an administrative offence punishable by a fine up to EUR 10,000.00.